1emvr/Intel-CET-Enforcement/README.md

 ```
 *Matteo Malvica's example vfgadget*

 The callback is just an empty C-style function pointer.
-In his PoC, the OffSec class is simply loaded into memory. *Reverse engineering time...*
+In Matteo's PoC, the OffSec class is simply loaded into memory.
+*Reverse engineering time!*

 // TODO
-## Required Addresses
-- storage buffer for the counterfeit object
-- invoker vfgadget
-- API addresses